-Mechanical and durability testing of aerospace materials - Aerospace materials certification- Structural health monitoring and non-destructive testing of aircraft components-Corrosion and corrosion testing of aerospace materials - Materials selection for aerospace, space environments and its effect on materials - stealth technology, Yield strength anomaly(Kerf-Wilsdorf Mechanism)
+Mechanical and durability testing of aerospace materials; aerospace materials certification; structural health monitoring and non-destructive testing of aircraft components; corrosion and corrosion testing of aerospace materials.
+The course also covers materials selection for aerospace and space environments, and their effects on materials.
+Special topics include stealth technology and the yield strength anomaly (Kerf-Wilsdorf Mechanism).